PoCInnovation/Pool2022/Software/day05/React/README.md

 Now that you know how to call an API from a User Interface, it's time to have a complete interaction with it.

 **Requirements :**
-- On successfull login, redirect to the Dahsboard page.
+- On successful login, redirect to the Dahsboard page.
 - The user must be notify with the **appropriate message** on login.
 - The user must be authentificate on the Dashboard page.
 If not, redirect to the Home page.
 - The user must be notify with the **appropriate message** on artist creation.